olivierfriard/boris_docs/index.rst

 The **Observations** > **Observations list** will show you all the observations contained in the current BORIS project.

+The observations can be sorted by clicking in the desired column header (alphabetic order ascending or descending).

 .. image:: observations_list2.png
    :alt: Observations list
    :width: 100%